Robust Empirical Bayes Small Area Estimation with Density Power Divergence

-{\bf Abstract.}\ \ \ Empirical Bayes estimators are widely used to provide indirect and model-based estimates of means in small areas.
-The most common model is two-stage normal hierarchical model called Fay-Herriot model.
-However, due to the normality assumption, it can be highly influenced by the presence of outliers.
-In this article, we propose a simple modification of the conventional method by using density power divergence and derive a new robust empirical Bayes small area estimator.
-Based on some asymptotic properties of the robust estimator of the model parameters, we obtain an expression of second order approximation of the mean squared error of the proposed empirical Bayes estimator.
-We investigate some numerical performances of the proposed method through simulations and a real data application.
+A two-stage normal hierarchical model called the Fay--Herriot model and the empirical Bayes estimator are widely used to provide indirect and model-based estimates of means in small areas.
+However, the performance of the empirical Bayes estimator might be poor when the assumed normal distribution is misspecified.
+In this article, we propose a simple modification by using density power divergence and suggest a new robust empirical Bayes small area estimator.
+The mean squared error and estimated mean squared error of the proposed estimator are derived based on the asymptotic properties of the robust estimator of the model parameters.
+We investigate the numerical performance of the proposed method through simulations and an application to survey data.